‘These are people’: Protesters gather at Echo Park Lake to stop clearing of homeless encampment

-Dozens of people gathered at Echo Park Lake Wednesday to rally against the city’s reported plans to clear the park of the homeless encampment there.
+Hundreds of people gathered at Echo Park Lake Wednesday to rally against the city’s plans to clear the park of the homeless encampment there.

 The number of tents at the park has swelled in recent months amid mass store and restaurant closures related to the COVID-19 pandemic.
 Near the intersection of Glendale Boulevard and Park Avenue, at one corner of the park, a crowd of people was gathering around 7 a.m.
 Wednesday to stop officials from forcing homeless individuals out.